heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Pod Priority and Preemption.md

 2. Pod Priority
 3. Amount of resource usage relative to requests

-See [Pod selection for kubelet eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#pod-selection-for-kubelet-eviction) for more details.
+See [](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#pod-selection-for-kubelet-eviction) for more details.

 kubelet node-pressure eviction does not evict Pods when their usage does not exceed their requests.
 If a Pod with lower priority is not exceeding its requests, it won't be evicted.
 Another Pod with higher priority that exceeds its requests may be evicted.

 ## What's next[](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#what-s-next)

-- Read about using ResourceQuotas in connection with PriorityClasses: [limit Priority Class consumption by default](https://kubernetes.io/docs/concepts/policy/resource-quotas/#limit-priority-class-consumption-by-default)
+- Read about using ResourceQuotas in connection with PriorityClasses: [](https://kubernetes.io/docs/concepts/policy/resource-quotas/#limit-priority-class-consumption-by-default)
 - Learn about [Pod Disruption](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/)
 - Learn about [API-initiated Eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/api-eviction/)
 - Learn about [Node-pressure Eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/)